The best hotels in Playa del Carmen

 Above $200/night, Acanto in Playacar Phase 1 at $170-240/night and Mahekal Beach Front at $195-260/night are the picks before you hit luxury territory.
 Rosewood Mayakoba at $800-1,400/night isn't for everyone. but if you're celebrating something real, it absolutely earns that price tag.
 Banyan Tree Mayakoba at $650-1,100/night is the slightly more accessible Mayakoba option and still extraordinary.

-Playa del Carmen's best neighborhoods
+Playa del Carmen's best hotel regions

 Start with 5th Avenue or the beachfront strip north of Calle 38. that's where you get the most for your money without suffering a 20-minute taxi every time you want the ocean.
 Avoid Playacar Phase 2 unless you specifically want a gated resort bubble.